 Families seeking an affable pet bird should consider a Hahn’s, Illiger’s, harlequin, or blue-and-gold macaw.
 Think carefully before taking on military, Catalina, severe, or scarlet macaws.

-Are Macaws Friendly to Humans?
+Macaws Are Friendly to Humans

 Macaws can become loving, friendly, and affectionate pet birds.